Skip to content

 Our Mission

-To efficiently manage the risks from vectors and vector-borne diseases to protect public health and quality of life in Clark County.
+To efficiently manage the risks from mosquitoes and mosquito-borne diseases to protect public health and quality of life in Clark County.

 CCMCD serves over half a million citizens throughout Clark County.